• Know the Risks

 • It is important to realize that although you may not be driving yet, you have a lot of power to create a safe or dangerous situation in the vehicle.

 • Research has shown that crash risk and risk of being killed in a crash increases as the number of young passengers in the vehicle increases.
-One study found a 44% increase in crash risk by adding one passenger; two passengers doubled the risk of being killed and 3 passengers quadrupled the risk of dying in a crash7.
+One study found a 44% increase in crash risk by adding one passenger; two passengers doubled the risk of being killed and 3 passengers quadrupled the risk of dying in a crash.5

 What to do about distracted driving: